 We welcome the efforts of South Sudan in preserving peace and promulgation of the Transitional Constitution containing provisions that guarantees human and fundamental rights.

-My delegation also takes note of the efforts made by South Sudan in promoting and protecting the human rights of vulnerable groups, including, women children, IDPs, elderly and persons with disabilities.
+My delegation also takes note of the efforts made by South Sudan in promoting and protecting the human rights of vulnerable groups, including, women, children, IDPs, elderly and persons with disabilities.

 Mr. President,